openvcloud/docs/docs/selfhealing/healthchecks/qemulogs_check.md

 #### roles: ['cpunode']
 #### descr:
 ```
-Inspects the qemu log files of running VMs and reports if there were any errors.
+Inspects the qemu log files of running VMs and reports if there was any errors.

 ```
 #### author: thabeta@codescalers.com